 More and more women are asking themselves what is the best age to have children.
 In order to answer this question, it is necessary to know all the demands of motherhood.

 There are several causes that have led to this delay in childbearing.
-The main reason is the lack of economic and labor stability in young women, but it should also be taken into account that thanks to assisted reproduction the number of mothers over 35 years of age have been growing.
+The main reason is the lack of economic and work stability in young women.
+It should also be taken into account that thanks to assisted reproduction the number of mothers over 35 years of age have been growing.

 Biological age of motherhood